gramster/photorg/README.md

 will try to figure out the dates photo files were taken and move them to folders of the form YYYY/MM/DD/fname.
 It will use EXIF tags if present, else will try infer from the file name.
 If it tries to move a file and the target file already exists, it will just delete the source file (if identical) or move and rename it (if not identical).

+It can move files across file systems; if a simple rename fails it will fall back to copy/delete.

 There are a bunch of command line arguments that will control the behavior; use:

     photorg --help